kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+15.06.2021: **Important!!!** Both Versions (rotated and unrotated) are compatible now.
+Both versions now have the identical LeftTop and RightTop (the one from the rotated version).

+15.06.2021: I have added a version of both transmissions that include a ball bearing.
+So the rod is supported in the middle by another ball bearing.

+15.06.2020:  Updated CAD with all Versions.
+Many thanks to Regulus who did a great job adding many wonderful details to the CAD file.
+All parts are now properly aligned, all fasteners are added and named.
+Seriously many many thanks!

-02.06.2020: Added Left and Right V3.3.
+02.06.2021: Added Left and Right V3.3.
 Changed the design of the lower clamp profile.
 If youre using the 3.1 or 3.2 that's totally fine;)

-02.06.2020: Updated the 80T Gear on GitHub. reduced the outer diameter a bit so theres a bigger gap to the profile.
+02.06.2021: Updated the 80T Gear on GitHub. reduced the outer diameter a bit so theres a bigger gap to the profile.
 Thanks to Regulus!

 06.05.2021: Modified MGN Version fits now for Ender 3 (Pro) and Ender 3 V2.
 Bowden Version tested.
 Thanks to Jon!